‘Words’ by Josie Boland

 “You’re so butch.”

 I guess they were right.
 Nearly everyone I knew described me that way.
 In my youth I was commonly labelled a tomboy, and I never really grew out of it.
 Growing up in Kalgoorlie, people preferred it when you could fit in with the boys and I did that pretty well.
 Kalgoorlie’s highest achievement for a young woman like me.
 I could outdrink the best of them and talk shit ‘til the miners came home.
 I wasn’t afraid to get my hands dirty and was always good for a laugh.
 I was welcome.
 I was a friend.
 So, I would hang out with the boys.
 More often than girls.
 We had the best of times.
 Playing COD for hours, shooting home made potato guns, bush bashing in scrappy cars.
 Every weekend we went through a carton of beer.
 And every weekend they got closer to me.
-Growing bolder in their drunken state, accidently brushing parts that weren’t for them.
+Growing bolder in their drunken state, accidentally brushing parts that weren’t for them.
 It was like, when they had a beer, they suddenly remembered I had tits.
 But I brushed it off as a joke.
 After all, we were mates.

 I was sixteen.